twitter/pelikan/_talks/craft-2016.md

     <div class="talk-col-text">
       <p>
       Layering is one of the most powerful concept leading to the explosion of software.
-We all stand on the shoulder of giants, but sometimes, that shoulder patch can be a little slippery.
+We all stand on the shoulders of giants.
+But sometimes, that shoulder patch can be a little slippery.
       A Lego tower like this is not possible if all the pieces have smooth surfaces.
 Writing good software is similar – we want different layers to